Bodiocasses: Etymology

 The Gaulish ethnonym Bodiocasses derives from the Proto-Celtic stem *bodyo- ('yellow, blond'; cf. Old Irish buide 'yellow').
-The meaning of the second element -casses, attested in other Gaulish ethnonyms such as Durocasses, Sucasses, Tricasses, Veliocasses or Viducasses, has been debated, but it probably signifies '(curly) hair, hairstyle' (cf. Old Irish chass 'curl'), perhaps referring to a particular warrior coiffure.
-Rudolf Thurneysen has compared the name with the Old Irish buide-chass ('blond curls'), and suggested to translate Bodiocasses as 'those who have blond curls/braids'.
-Patrizia de Bernardo Stempel has proposed to interpret the name as 'those with shining helmets'.
+The meaning of the second element -casses, attested in other Gaulish ethnonyms such as Durocasses, Sucasses, Tricasses, Veliocasses or Viducasses, has been debated.
+It has traditionally been interpreted as '(curly) hair, hairstyle' (cf. Old Irish chass 'curl'), perhaps referring to a particular warrior coiffure.
+On this reading Rudolf Thurneysen compared the name with Old Irish buide-chass ('blond curls') and translated Bodiocasses as 'those who have blond curls/braids'.

+Other scholars have instead connected the element with metalworking.
+Patrizia de Bernardo Stempel interprets the -casses ethnonyms as helmet-names, glossing Bodiocasses as 'those with the shiny (i.e. bronze) helmets' and treating such names as evidence that the metalworking era had begun.
+Mélanie Mairecolas and Jean-Marie Pailler, who link cass- to 'tin' rather than to 'hair' (cf. Gaulish Cassi-dannos, 'magistrate in charge of bronze coins', Britt.
+Cassivellaunus, 'Chief-of-Tin'; also Greek κασσίτερος 'tin'), propose instead 'those with the bright, tawny-gleaming metal (tin or bronze)' or, less probably, 'those made bright by the metal'.

 The city of Bayeux, attested ca. 400 AD as civitas Baiocassium ('civitas of the Baiocasses'; Baiocas in 400–410, Baieus in 1155), and the region of Bessin, attested in 840 AD as pagus Baiocassinus ('pagus of the Baiocasses'; Beissin in 1050–66), all stem from the Gallic tribe.